 - Split custody - This pertains to a custody arrangement with multiple children involved.
 One parent will be awarded sole custody of one child while the other parent is awarded sole custody of another child.
 The courts do not favor this resolution as they are usually reluctant to split up the children.

 - Joint custody - An arrangement in which parents who do not reside together share in the upbringing of the children.
-This can mean joint physical custody where the children spend a significant amount of time with each parent or joint legal custody where the parents share in the decision making pertaining to the children.
+This can mean joint physical custody where the children spend a significant amount of time with each parent or joint legal custody where the parents share in the decision-making pertaining to the children.

-If custody is contested, many courts make a decision on a custody arrangement by the best interest of the children, including their age and the closeness to the parent who has been their primary caretaker, the physical capability of the parent as well as their mental health, whether or not there is an issue of domestic violence and, depending on the children’s age, what the children’s wishes may be and the purpose for their wish.
+If custody is contested, many courts make a decision on a custody arrangement in the best interest of the children, including their age and the closeness to the parent who has been their primary caretaker, the physical capability of the parent as well as their mental health, whether or not there is an issue of domestic violence and, depending on the children’s age, what the children’s wishes may be and the purpose for their wish.
 Visitation is the right to see a child on a regular basis, generally given to the parent who does not have physical custody of the child.

 Visitation plans should be specific so as to avoid any possible conflicts and avoid confusion.
-Supervised visitation is an alternative used when a child’s safety and well-being require visits with the other parent be supervised by you, another adult or a professional agency.
-No visitation is an option used in an extreme situation is which contact with the other parent would be detrimental to the child.
+Supervised visitation is an alternative used when a child’s safety and well-being require visits with the other parent be supervised by you, another adult, or a professional agency.
+No visitation is an option used in an extreme situation in which contact with the other parent would be detrimental to the child.
 Custody and visitation schedules are always subject to change when circumstances affecting the child’s best interests change significantly.
-Once the conflict of custody and a visitation schedule is settled, there are certain policies that must be followed in order to modify the arrangement.
+Once the conflict of custody and a visitation schedule are settled, there are certain policies that must be followed in order to modify the arrangement.

-If custody and visitation were determined through a court, then the parties will have to return to court in order to modify said arrangement.
-If the agreement was reached through mediation, the couple may have to return to mediation to modify said arrangement.
+If custody and visitation were determined through a court, then the parties will have to return to court in order to modify the said arrangement.
+If the agreement was reached through mediation, the couple may have to return to mediation to modify the said arrangement.

 If you need to file or have been served with divorce paperwork at Island Law Office, PC, LLO we can help.
 At Island Law Office, PC, LLO, we understand your situation and can discuss your options and the progress of your case.
 When a marriage comes to an end, there are complex matters involving the division of property, child custody, visitation and support.
 When faced with a divorce, contact Island Law Office, PC, LLO and let us help you.